ibm-cloud-docs/appid/tutorial-roles.md

   By default, custom attributes can be changed by anyone with an access token.
 To ensure application security, you must configure {{site.data.keyword.appid_short_notm}} so that custom attributes can be changed only by the administrator or owner of the app.
 This prevents users from changing their own custom attributes and granting themselves permissions they should not have.
   {: important}

 Excellent!
-Your sample app is created and you're ready to start creating users.
+Your dashboard is configured and you're ready to start setting roles.

 ## Step 2: Setting roles before user sign in
-{: #set-before}
+{: #roles-set-before}

-You recently hired a new staff member at Cloud Land.
+Cloud Land has a new staff member!
 You know all of their information, but they don't start for several days.
 You can [preregister them](pre-sign-in.html) by creating an {{site.data.keyword.appid_short_notm}} user and profile that contains the attributes such as the `staff` role.
 Note that this process does not finish Cloud Directory registration.
 The user must still sign up for the app to inherit the attribute in the profile that you create.
 {: shortdesc}

 1. Log in to {{site.data.keyword.cloud_notm}} by using the CLI.